I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

-How to make a decision if in doubt?
+How to make a decision when in doubt?
 This is a very important question.
-After all, our whole life is actually a string of decisions made for the simplest and most difficult issues...
-And it depends on each previous decision what new questions life will put before us and what opportunities will open before us.
-It is strange that the school spent so much time on trigonometry, but did not give any instructions on such an important issue ...
+After all, our whole life is actually a string of decisions made on the simplest and most complex issues.
+And each previous decision determines what subsequent new questions life will pose to us and what opportunities will open up before us.
+It’s strange that the school spent so much time on trigonometry, but did not give any instructions on such an important issue...

-I have some faithful helpers- proven techniques that have helped me out many times and helped me to accept correct solution...
-I learned some of the techniques at trainings on personal growth, some - from the works of great philosophers, and some prompted me ... my grandmother.
+I have some faithful assistants– proven techniques that have helped me out many times and helped me accept correct solution.
+I learned some techniques at trainings on personal growth, some are from the works of great philosophers, and some were suggested to me... by my grandmother.

-Sometimes it gets a little scary how much even the simplest decision can change our destiny...
-Here's a real-life example:
+Sometimes it gets a little scary how even the simplest decision can change our destiny.
+Here is an example from life:

-The girl was invited to a party in the middle of the week.
-She thought to go or not go.
+The girl was invited to a party during the week.
+She was thinking whether to go or not to go.
 Tired after work.
-Plus an important presentation tomorrow morning.
-Still DECIDED to go.
+Plus there's an important presentation tomorrow morning.
+Still, I DECIDED to go.
 And as a result, I met my love.
-She got married, gave birth to her beloved children.
-She found her happiness and often asks herself the question of what her fate would be if she had not gone to that party.
+She got married and gave birth to her beloved children.
+She has found her happiness and often asks herself what her fate would have been like if she had not gone to that party.

-In this context, I like the movie starring Jim Carrey.
-Always say yes" If suddenly you have not seen this film, I strongly advise you to watch it.
-Few people know that the comedy is based on the biographical book of the British writer Danny Wallace, who for 6 months only answered "YES" to all proposals.
-The writer even starred in the film in a bachelorette party scene in a cameo role.
+In this context, I like the film starring Jim Carrey Always say yes" If you haven't seen this film, I highly recommend watching it.
+Few people know that the comedy is based on the biographical book of British writer Danny Wallace, who answered only “YES” to all offers for 6 months.
+The writer even starred in the film in the “bachelorette party” scene in a cameo role.

 So, back to our main question: “How to make the right decision when in doubt?”.